“Mom… I’m going to quit my job and travel the world.” (How to Convince Parents)

-As such, it’s an important task for you to make them see that travel isn’t as dangerous like what the media has painted it to be, and that you are well aware of everything that needs to be taken accounted for.
+As such, it’s an important task for you to make them see that travel isn’t as dangerous as what the media has painted it to be, and that you are well aware of everything that needs to be taken accounted for.
 To do this, some of the things that you can do are as listed below…

 - Show them the various blogs of wanderers who are traveling the world in one piece.
 But don’t tell them horror stories, of course.
 Pick your examples with care.
-Thus, try to avoid showing them the bloggers who have gone through airplane crashes or ghastly experiences if possible because that’s just asking for trouble.
+Naturally, try to avoid showing them the bloggers who have gone through airplane crashes or ghastly experiences if possible because that’s just asking for trouble.

-- Talk about the things that you will be thoughtfully doing if in case you’ll be passing by a country that is deemed to be unsafe — or better yet, clear out any misconceptions that they may have about your destinations.
+- Talk about the things that you will be thoughtfully doing in case you’ll be passing by a country that is deemed to be unsafe — or better yet, clear out any misconceptions that they may have about your destinations.

-- Display statistical data if you have to especially if your parents are more objective.
+- Display statistical data if you have to, especially if your parents are more objective.

 - If you can even provide examples of how you have managed to steer clear of trouble in the past, feel free to use those to your advantage in order to show them even more that you can and will look after yourself — besides, you wouldn’t want to ruin your own trip so you will do anything in your power to remain in good shape.

 - Clarify how you will get travel insurance and vaccinations before your trip.
 (This is very important for you!)
-Show them that you will prepare a first aid kit, and afterwards, feel free to ask for their advice and suggestions to strengthen even more the idea that you are taking this matter seriously.
+Show them that you will prepare a first aid kit, and afterward, feel free to ask for their advice and suggestions to strengthen even more the idea that you are taking this matter seriously.

 The idea that you will be off by yourself also sets off alarm bells in your parents’ minds — this might be a personal worry of yours as well.
-Well, if you’re going to travel with someone or with friends, this definitely becomes an easier topic to explore; but my guess is that a majority of you are planning to do this solo.
+Of course, if you’re going to travel with someone or with friends, this definitely becomes an easier topic to explore; but my guess is that a majority of you are planning to do this solo.

 - Your own circle (friends or relatives who are living abroad)